 Having two boys of my own, we always look for fun and inexpensive things to do.
 The Conejo Valley is such a great area to live and raise kids.
-It’s usually not that difficult to think of something.
-Here’s a list of some of the things we like to do.
-(View them all on an Interactive Google Map)
+It’s usually not that difficult to think of something especially with so many great things to do in Thousand Oaks and Westlake Village with your kids.

 Oak Canyon Community Park – (Watch a quick video) This is a great park in Oak Park that has a little bit of everything.
 When there’s water in the creek, you can crawdad fish (all you need is string and bacon), there’s a new splash park for little kids, there’s a regular park with swing sets, and there’s a new dog park tucked in the back.
 There are also some easy hiking trails, a duck pond and plenty of places to ride bikes.
 We had my sons 5th birthday party there and it was a big hit.

-Ok, this definitely does not qualify as inexpensive, but it’s something to try at least once, especially with older kids.
-Located in Thousand Oaks, MB2 is indoor racing in karts that are FAST!
+Ok, this definitely does not qualify as inexpensive, but it’s something to try at least once, especially with older kids (watch a quick video).
+Located in Thousand Oaks (website), MB2 is indoor racing in karts that are FAST!
 These are not the same go-carts at Disneyland!
 Kids must be at least 48 inches to drive.
-Each race is about $20, but they run specials and you can often find coupons on Bogopod.
+Each race is about $20, but they often run specials on Groupon.

 The Lakes offers all sorts of fun events for kids like magic shows, reptilian adventures, comedy shows and more.
 Plus you can have a nice lunch outside and there’s boutique store too.
 Make sure you check out their kids club for details.

-That’s all I have for now.
 Let me know if I missed a good one!